-The key to bringing informational texts to life in the classroom is to focus on their rich array of text features, according to literacy experts Phil and Sharon Callen, who have experienced their own struggles with engaging students in informational texts.
+The key to bringing informational texts to life in the classroom is to focus on their rich array of text features, according to literacy expert Sharon Callen, who has experienced her own struggles with engaging students in informational texts.

 “When I looked at a piece of informational writing that my students had done, I noticed two things.
 One, it was often copied, so the text was just as it was.
 And secondly, it didn’t look like a rich, informational text.
 It wasn’t full of the features of informational texts,” Sharon explained on episode 33 of The Teacher’s Tool Kit for Literacy.